“These tiny creatures are indeed artwork, in every sense of the word.”

 September 7 – October 20, 2021

 In the air, water, and even under foot, insects inhabit every domain of our daily lives, performing essential functions that balance our fragile ecosystem on earth.
 By using cutting-edge technology and custom methods, artist Bob Sober created Small Wonders: Insects in Focus, an exhibition of breathtaking beauty that allows viewers to see this hidden world like they’ve never seen it before.
 Small Wonders aims to inspire, in an artistic way, our natural curiosity to understand the form, function, and diversity of nature.
-The exhibition opens September 7 at Chelsea District Library.
+Chelsea District Library hosted this exhibition September 7 through October 20, 2021.